Birdwood Gully Round Walk in Springwood

 From there, the trail descends quickly via a long series of carved stone steps.
 It’s best to keep your eyes focused on those steps because they are quite uneven and sometimes a bit slippery.

-As you head further down towards the gully, you can see and feel the landscape evolving into a rainforest-type environment with many ferns.
+As you head further down towards the gully, you can see and feel the landscape evolving into a rainforest-type environment with plenty of ferns.

 The scenery becomes even prettier when the trail meets the creek, which you’ll be crossing a few times via small bridges.